faithnjoki/To-do-List/readme.md

 ## Support and contact details

-For any remarks,questions or advise feel free to contact me:
+For any remarks, questions or recommendations, feel free to contact me using the details below:

 Email: faithnjoki81@gmail.com